Martin Lewis biography

 Founder & Chair, MoneySavingExpert.com

-In many ways, the site's success was powered by the Martin's Money Tips weekly email (these days it has been slightly renamed to the MSE Money Tips email).
-Over 14 million people have signed up to be sent that email and it's received by over seven million active addresses.
+In many ways, it's success was powered by the Martin's Money Tips weekly email (these days it has been slightly renamed to the MSE Money Tips email).
+Over 14 million people have signed up to be sent that email and it's received by over eight million active addresses each week.

 In 2012, MSE joined the MoneySupermarket Group – with Martin continuing in his role as Editor-in-Chief.
 At the end of 2015, the period contracted in the sale, the contractual relationship was over and Martin could have left (or been asked to leave).

 Yet no one wanted that.
 So in 2016 Martin moved from Editor-in-Chief to a permanent new role as MSE's Executive Chair, overseeing the site, focusing on journalism and content quality, ethics, strategy and creativity.
-A role he relished and continues to do to this day – still playing the leading role in MSE and what it does.
+A role he relished and continues to do to this day – still writing lots of content, overseeing the editorial line and playing the leading role in MSE and what it does.

 The Martin Lewis Money Show & journalism